 Dear Friends:

-I belong to the Marshfield Rams Cancer Riding team with representation from the east to west coast and our Team will be riding again in the 44th annual PMC.
+I belong to the Marshfield Rams Cancer Riding team with representation from the east to west coast and our Team will be riding again in the 45th annual PMC.
 The PMC holds the promise of helping to eradicate all forms of cancer which affects millions of people every year.

 For those who continue to support this great cause, I am so grateful.
-For those considering, I totally understand you get asked for contributions all the time and while that is fatiguing, it’s not as fatiguing as someone who is battling cancer!
+For those considering, I understand you get asked for contributions all the time and while that is fatiguing, it’s not as fatiguing as someone who is battling cancer!

 Any contribution you make towards my ride is greatly appreciated.
-The PMC is a way for us to honor all those currently dealing with cancer and survivors in remission.
+The PMC is a way for us to honor all those currently battling cancer and survivors in remission.
 Most importantly, we remember and honor those who lost their battle and now shine down upon us from heaven.
-The PMC is helping the world get closer to a day when no one will have to hear those horrifying words you have cancer.
+The PMC is helping the world get closer to a day when no one will have to deal with this scourge.

 Blessings and Peace,